v0lv0/v0lv0.github.io/_pages/about.md

   - /about.html
 ---

+# About Me
-I am currently studying for a MS degree in Computer Science at NYU Courant.
-I recently completed my undergraduate studies at Rutgers University, where I completed a BS degree with major in Computer Science, General Mathematics and a minor in Linguistics.
-I am genuinely passionate to explore the beauty of logic and mathematics, and I am excited to continue pursuing into these subjects during my academic journey.
+Hi there, my name is Daniel Jin(金).
+I am currently pursuing an **M.S. in Computer Science** at **NYU Courant**, having completed my undergraduate studies at **Rutgers University** with a **double major in Computer Science and Mathematics** and a **minor in Linguistics**.

+I am passionate about **"making sense"**.
+Which (un?)luckily has becoming more important and difficult in the recent years with the advancement of generative AI; As these models operate in ways that often feel like a **black box**, my goal is not just to use AI effectively but to **understand and explain** its inner workings.

+This passion for making sense has led me to develop a diversed background, including **computational linguistics, formal language theory, compilers, algorithms (especially graph theory), NLP, AI, and predictive analytics**.

+Notably, I have been teaching computer science at the university level since 2019, thanks to the awsome [Learning Assistant (LA) Program](https://ceils.ucla.edu/learning-communities-trainings/learning-assistant-program/).
+Since then, I have led recitation sections, designed course materials for **intro to computer science and data structures**.
+Which has helped thousands of students to the path of computer science.

+As today, I thrive at the intersection of **AI, NLP, and computational linguistics**, aiming not only to use the technology but also to **explain them**.

 ## Interests

++ NLP/AI
++ Algorithm
++ Formal language
 + Mathematical logic
-+ Proof assistant
-+ Graph algorithm
-+ Verification
-+ Formal language

 ## (Programming) languages